cubiq/vanilla-docs/docs/developers/framework/database.html.md

 ### Building queries

 The `SQL` object supports chaining.
-You can call it with `Gdn::SQL()`.
+You can call it with `Gdn::sql()`.

 Here's a simple example that gets a single discussion by its ID.
-We write its pieces in the order of a SQL statement, but they can be called in any order up to the `Get`.
-The `Get` is the call that fires the built query.
+We write its pieces in the order of a SQL statement, but they can be called in any order up to the `get()`.
+The `get()` is the call that fires the built query.

 ```
 Gdn::sql()->